restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 Please be aware that this way the password will be contained in your shell history.

-First, initialize a new repository at a temporary location:
+First, we'll initialize a new repository at a temporary location:

 {% highlight console %}
 $ restic init